High-Desert-Institute/Meshtastic-LLM/project-spec.md

   - [x] Run supervision scripts (`start.ps1`/`start.sh`) to start/restart both services with logging
   - [ ] Optional Dockerfiles or packaging for the two Python services
 - [ ] **Documentation and rollout**
-  - [?]
-README updates for setup, configuration, troubleshooting, and CSV schemas (initial pass completed; expand troubleshooting)
+  - [x] README updates for setup, personas, configuration, troubleshooting, and CSV schemas
   - [ ] Prompts/data workflow documentation for operators and Jekyll consumers
   - [ ] Field dry-run with log review and tuning of message limits/cooldowns
   - [ ] Final polish: channel/DM allow/block lists and safety/call refusal patterns